What is Incremental Cash Flow?

 - But after subtracting expense and initial cost, soap will have an incremental cash flow of $105000 and shampoo of $100000 as it has a greater expense and initial cost than soap.
 So going only by the incremental cash flows, the company would undertake the development and production of soap.

 - One should also consider the negative effects of undertaking a project as accepting a new project may result in a reduction in the cash flow of other projects.
 This effect is known as Cannibalization.
 Like in our above example, if the company goes for the production of soap, then it should also consider the fall in cash flows of existing soap products.

 It helps in the decision of whether to invest in a project or which project among available ones would maximize the returns.
 Compared to other methods like Net present value (NPV) and Internal rate of return (IRR), Incremental cash flow is easier to calculate without any complications of the discount rate.
 ICF is calculated in the initial steps while using capital budgeting techniques like NPV.

-Practically incremental cash flows are extremely difficult to forecast.
+Practically incremental cash flows are complicated to forecast.
 It is as good as the inputs to the estimates.
-Also, the cannibalization effect if any is difficult to project.
+Also, the cannibalization effect, if any, is difficult to project.

 Besides endogenous factors, there are many exogenous factors that may affect a project greatly but are challenging to forecast like government policies, market conditions, legal environment, natural disaster, etc. which may impact incremental cash flows in unpredictable and unexpected ways.

 - For example – Tata steel acquired the Corus group for $12.9 billion in 2007 to tap and enter into the European market as Corus was one of the largest steelmakers in Europe that produced high-quality steel and Tata was a low quality steel producer.
 Tata forecasted the cash flows and benefits arising out of acquisition and also analyzed that the cost of acquisition was less than the setting up its plant in Europe.